jwaanng/CSC207-Project/Specification.md

     - Give organization a unique id
     - (Op) reCAPTCHA check
     - Organization is automatically registered as a pet owner
+  - Once signup is successful, Customer will be redirected to the login page
+- **Customer-Login Page interactions**
+  - Ask for the customer(User/Org)'s email and password -successful log in will redirect to main page

 **Main pages**